 Botox Units and You: Factors That Affect Averages

 One thing that affects how much Botox someone will need is the strength of their muscles.
 Our muscles vary in strength in general.
-For example, the glabellar or “11” muscles are stronger muscles that require more units for everyone.
+For example, the forehead muscles are stronger muscles that require more units for everyone.
 But then, the personal strength of your muscles can also affect how much Botox you’ll need.
 If your muscles are stronger than average, you’ll need more Botox than average.
-Of note, men tend to have much stronger facial muscles than women, so they tend to need more units than women in general.
+Note that men tend to have much stronger facial muscles than women, so they tend to need more units than women.

-One thing that many people don’t realize affects Botox is metabolism.
-Our metabolism processes the substances we put in our body, including Botox.
+Many people don’t realize that their metabolism can affect their Botox treatment.
+Our metabolism processes the substances we put in our body, including botulinum toxin.
 People with faster metabolisms tend to need to get Botox treatments more often, since their body breaks Botox down more quickly.
 And, just like with muscle strength, men tend to have faster metabolisms than women on average.
-So many men find that they need to both get more units of Botox and get touched up more frequently.
+So, many men find that they need to both get more units of Botox and get touched up by their injector more frequently.

 Interested in Trying Botox?

 If you’re curious about trying Botox, make a consultation appointment at the Z Center for Cosmetic Health today.
-At your consultation appointment, Dr. Zadeh will learn about your goals for treatment, examine your skin and facial muscles, and help you make a Botox treatment plan that’s right for you.
+At your consultation appointment, Dr. Zadeh will learn about your goals for treatment, examine your skin and facial muscles, and create a customized Botox treatment plan that will help you reach your desired result.